Ansh420/predicting-fraudulent-transactions-for-a-financial-company/README.md

 ## Describe your fraud detection model in elaboration.
 **Fraud Detection Model contains following steps**:

-- Loading of dataset and Explore it
+- Loading of dataset and Explore it.
 - Checking the Distribution of transaction datatype
 - Checking for the need of data cleaning and preprocessing
 - **statistical Analysis of Data**